Fusion-Power-Plant-Framework/fast_ctd/README.md

-# fast_ctd
+# fast_ctd - Fast CAD to DAGMC

-This is a Python package for fast conversion of STEP files to DAGMC models (.h5m files).
+This is a Python package for the fast conversion of STEP files to DAGMC models (.h5m files).

 ## Installation